mastodon/mastodon/README.md

 - `LOCAL_HTTPS` set it to `true` if HTTPS works on your website.
 This is used to generate canonical URLs, which is also important when generating and parsing federation-related IDs
 - `HUB_URL` should be the URL of the PubsubHubbub service that your instance is going to use.
 By default it is the open service of Superfeedr

+Consult the example configuration file, `.env.production.sample` for the full list.

 ## Requirements

 - PostgreSQL